K-268 (Kansas highway)

 K-268 is a 9.490 mi east–west state highway in the U.S. state of Kansas.
 K-268's western terminus is at U.S. Route 75 (US-75) and K-31 north of Lyndon, and the eastern terminus is at K-68 north of Quenemo.
 There are no cities or towns along the highway, but it is a part of a direct link for traffic between Osage City and Ottawa.
 K-268 travels mostly through rural farmlands and is a two-lane road its entire length.

 Before state highways were numbered in Kansas there were auto trails.
 The western terminus was part of the former Capitol Route.
 K-268 was first designated a state highway on November 14, 1962, to connect Pomona State Park to the State Highway System, and its alignment has not changed since.
-In 2014, due to repeated accidents, the eastern terminus was converted from a four-way intersection to a roundabout.
+In 2014, due to repeated accidents, the western terminus was converted from a four-way intersection to a roundabout.